tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 display_image_above_post: false

 ---
-We love Budapest and we love Gellert baths.
+We love Budapest and we love The Gellert baths.

 This was our second time in Budapest and our 6th time in Gellert Baths.
 We loved our first Budapest visit so much that when we came back a second time, we stayed for a month.
 I am someone who often has aches and pains, any length of walking hurts my ankles, and I retain all my stress (from dealing with crowds) in my shoulders.
 So hot springs that aren't crowded are ideal!
 Gellert is wonderful for that.
 I’m going to help you prepare for it like a PRO.